SakuraSakuraro/PetitLyricsAPI/README.md

 Users can interact with the program via a simple text interface, entering the song title, artist name, album name, and choosing the type of lyrics (1 - unsynchronized, 2 - line-by-line sync, 3 - word-by-word sync).

 # Use Case
 This program is ideal for creating karaoke files or synchronized lyrics files in LRC format.
-It demonstrates advanced techniques such as HTTP requests, XML parsing, Base64 decoding, and working with encryption algorithms.
+It demonstrates faetures such as HTTP requests, XML parsing, Base64 decoding, and working with encryption algorithms.

 # Credits
 Used API request method from [EeveeSpotify by whoeevee](https://github.com/whoeevee/EeveeSpotify/blob/swift/Sources/EeveeSpotify/Lyrics/Repositories/PetitLyricsRepository.swift)